 South Korea readopted the unconventional split-hour approach again from 1954-1961, until realising it was kind of a pain to have to constantly add/subtract 30 minutes from everything on an international scale.

 Not to be outdone, North Korea followed suit 54 years later and returned to the split-hour game.
-Much like their Southern brethren, they eventually concluded that the half-hour asynchronicity was more than it was worth, and they returned to the UTC status quo in 2018.
+Much like their Southern brethren, they eventually concluded that the half-hour asynchronicity was more trouble than it was worth, and they returned to the UTC + 8 status quo in 2018.

-For the sake of simplicity (if it can be described as such), it’s simply easiest to remember that the two Koreas are basically in the same time zone as Japan.
+For the sake of simplicity (if it can be described as such), it’s simply easiest to remember that the two Koreas are basically in the same time zone as Japan, although if you do visit the DPRK do not refer to Korea Time as Japan Time, which is probably a good rule of thumb either side of the DMZ.